-First, I’ve shared the things you shouldn’t be doing.
-Then you can find a few things you can do to help that cash stretch a little further as well as a few cheaper alternatives for borrowing money.
+First, I’ve shared the things you shouldn’t be doing so you know not to make those mistakes.
+Then I’ve written about a few things you can do to help that cash stretch a little further as well as a few cheaper alternatives for borrowing money.

 Don’t get a payday or guarantor loan

 You know that payday loans are bad for you.
 Despite many of the big lenders going out of business, it’s still possible to take out payday loans, and they will cost you a fortune in interest charges.

 Don’t use your overdraft

-Don’t put it on credit
+Don’t put it on credit cards

 But this isn’t just delaying dealing with the problem you’re also adding to it with extra interest and charges added on top of the amount you borrow.